-Once on Carmel Valley Road you can't miss the park's entrance which is about 8 miles down from Highway 1.
-Cars are often lined up along the gate but there is always plenty of parking.
+The outdoor playground is easily accessible and located just off of Carmel Valley Road, about 8 miles down from Highway 1.
+Cars are often lined up along the gate but there is always plenty of parking near the entrance.

 First time visitors to the park will appreciate all of the well placed signage that makes it easy to find trailheads and the helpful visitor center.
-The visitor center has tons of printed materials on the trails but friendly volunteers are also available to answer any questions; did I mention access to this park is entirely free?
+The visitor center has tons of printed materials on the trails but friendly volunteers are also available to answer any questions.
+Did we also mention that access to this park is entirely free?

-We started off with the Sycamore Trail which was a great warm up to the upcoming incline.
-The flat and well maintained pathway seemed to be particularly popular with dog lovers and those with young kids.
+The Sycamore Trail is a flat and well maintained pathway, perfect for dog lovers and those with young kids.

-Every now and then the wooded tree canopy would open up to a crystal clear window of Carmel Valley.
-It was easy to point out Carmel Valley landmarks like the Los Laureles Grade, Bernardus Lodge and the colorful vineyards below.
-These random openings also offered the perfect excuse to stop and catch my breath and relax my glutes.
+This trail also gazes out into a wooded tree canopy offering a crystal clear window of Carmel Valley.
+Its easy to point out Carmel Valley landmarks like the Los Laureles Grade, Bernardus Lodge and the colorful vineyards below.
+These random openings also offer the perfect excuse to stop and catch your breath.

-After a few more turns we arrived at our final destination, the Mesa.
-It was obvious how this area received its name; the flat tabletop terrain revealed breathtaking views of the Garzas Canyon which were much different than the sights along the trail so far.
+After a few more turns you will arrive at the Mesa.
+It's obvious how this area received its name; the flat tabletop terrain reveals breathtaking views of the Garzas Canyon, which are much different than the sights along the trail.
 Dense chaparral, lush oak trees and weeping willows covered the green rolling hills in the distance.
-I quickly snatched the bench at the top and basked in the sunshine getting my much needed Vitamin D for the day.

-Looking for something different I took the Mesa Trail back down.
-On the way I passed a grinding rock used by the Rumsen Indians that once inhabited the area.
+From here you can take the Mesa Trail back down where you will pass a grinding rock used by the Rumsen Indians that once inhabited the area.